Please ensure JavaScript is enabled for purposes of website accessibility Thyroid Eye Disease vs. Graves Disease | What's the Difference?

 FACT: The sooner TED is treated, the better.
 TED may cause serious eye damage.

-Thyroid Eye Disease (TED) is an ongoing condition with 2 phases.
-If left untreated, TED may get worse over time.
+Thyroid Eye Disease (TED) is a lifelong condition.
+If left untreated, TED can get worse over time.

 Spot TED symptoms, avoid serious damage